webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 = Sept.-Dec.
 2014 Improvement plans =

-Infrastructure improvement plans, what’s planned and what’s done.
+Infrastructure improvement plans, what’s planned and the big picture.

-== Goals ==
+== Goal ==

-The objective of this sprint is to have a separation between ''development'' (e.g. a local Vagrant VM, or code checkout), ''staging'' (i.e. a full deployment) and ''production'' (i.e. the live site) so we can test our changes in an environment without impacting the live "production" site.
+The goal of this sprint is to have a separation between ''development'' (e.g. a local Vagrant VM, or code checkout), ''staging'' (i.e. a full deployment) and ''production'' (i.e. the live site) so we can test our changes in an environment without impacting the live "production" site.

 === Expected outcome ===

 * Before deploying to production, every components until next should be running fine on ''webplatformstaging.org''
-* Deploy automatically on git push (GitHub hooks) on master branch
+* Deploy automatically on git push (GitHub hooks) on master branch and/or a release tag (TBD)
+* Self-contained environment at every level; In other words, staging MUST NOT use the production
 * Full clone of the site for each components; e.g. '''blog.webplatform.org''' (production), '''blog.webplatformstaging.org''' (staging).
+* Harmonize configuration settings across the softwares, automate the settings based on current known data, do not rely on internal DNS

 === Tasks summary ===